GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/unified-origin-trial/index.md

 ### March 2023

+#### Timeline update

+We initially communicated that we will begin the isolated experiments on Monday, March 13, 2023, but the new experiments will now begin on Thursday, March 16, 2023 due to the additional time needed for setting up the experiments.
+The 1% FLEDGE ramp back up from 4% to 5% will also occur on Thursday, March 16, 2023.

 #### FLEDGE 1% ramp back up

 Last month, we [temporarily reduced FLEDGE origin trial traffic](/docs/privacy-sandbox/unified-origin-trial/#january-2023) from 5% to 4% of Chrome stable for testing.
-The initial testing has concluded, and we plan to ramp FLEDGE back up to 5% from 4% for the unified experiment on Monday, March 13, 2023.
+The initial testing has concluded, and we plan to ramp FLEDGE back up to 5% from 4% for the unified experiment on Thursday, March 16, 2023.

 The ramped-up users will be the same set of users that were ramped down.
 However, their previous interest groups have expired, since more than 30 days have passed since the ramp-down.